 Current CSISS Board of Directors:

-Erin Vieira, CSISS Vice Chair – Erin Vieira has worked with the Fraser Basin Council, a provincial non-government organization that facilitates collaborative solutions to significant sustainability issues – since 2007.
+Erin Vieira, CSISS Vice Chair Erin Vieira has worked with the Fraser Basin Council, a provincial non-government organization that facilitates collaborative solutions to significant sustainability issues – since 2007.
 She is based in Kamloops, in Secwepemc’ulecw (territory of the Secwepemc People).
 Currently, Erin’s primary role at FBC is to provide staff support to the Shuswap Watershed Council, a watershed-based partnership of several organizations that works on water quality, aquatic invasive species, and safe recreation in the Shuswap.
 Erin leads a few different water-related initiatives, including education, outreach, and advocacy to prevent a new invasion of invasive mussels to the Shuswap.
 Erin is originally from Revelstoke and has a Bachelor Degree in Natural Resource Science from Thompson Rivers University.
-Current Board Term: CSISS Board member 2024-2026.

 Rob Dayringer– is an Engineering Technician with the District of Sicamous.
-With experience as a civil and mechanical technician and designer, Dayringer brings fantastic knowledge to CSISS.
-As engineering technician, Dayringer oversees engineering services, including survey, design, inspection, cost estimating for capital projects and planning related to the district’s infrastructure.
+With experience as a civil and mechanical technician and designer, Rob brings fantastic knowledge to CSISS.
+As engineering technician, Rob oversees engineering services, including survey, design, inspection, cost estimating for capital projects and planning related to the district’s infrastructure.
 He has been with the CSISS board since January 2025.
-Current Board Term: up for election at AGM in spring 2025 for two year term.

 Ash Warfe- based in Revelstoke, he is currently a stewardship forester with the Selkirk District and has worked for the past 10 years in forestry across BC.
 Ash holds a Bachelors of Science in Natural Resource Management from the University of Northern British Columbia.
 Outside of work you will find him outdoors camping, mountain biking, or snowboarding.